Department Chair: Dr. Kyle Feuz

 Davis Program Coordinator & Advisor: Brad Peterson, 801-395-3465

-Professors: Delroy Brinkerhoff, Richard Fry, Brian Rague, Drew Weidman; Associate Professors: Robert Ball, Linda DuHadway, Kyle Feuz, Hugo Valle, Yong Zhang; Assistant Professors: Abdulmalek Al-Gahmi, Noel Alton, Nicole Anderson, Arpit Christi, Luke Fernandez, Mark Huson, Brad Peterson, Meher Shaikh; Instructors: Mackenzie Bristow, Ted Cowan, Joshua Jensen, Jose Limas, Marrie Mack, Kim Murphy, Cody Squadroni, Alison Sunderland, Garth Tuck
+Professors: Richard Fry, Brian Rague, Drew Weidman; Associate Professors: Robert Ball, Linda DuHadway, Kyle Feuz, Hugo Valle, Yong Zhang; Assistant Professors: Abdulmalek Al-Gahmi, Noel Alton, Nicole Anderson, Arpit Christi, Luke Fernandez, Mark Huson, Joshua Jensen, Nils Murrugarra-Llerena, Brad Peterson, Meher Shaikh, Patrick Zwick; Instructors: Mackenzie Bristow, Ted Cowan, Robert Kumar, Jose Limas, Marrie Mack, Kim Murphy, Cody Squadroni, Alison Sunderland, Garth Tuck

 The Computer Science program offers an Associate of Applied Science Degree and a Bachelor of Science Degree in Computer Science.
 The nature of the curricula offers flexibility as a student may tailor their program of study to their interests and professional aspirations.
 The curricula is based on ABET suggested program outcomes and also provides a Customized Option for students seeking a second bachelor’s degree or a minor in a different academic area.
 The program also offers a minor, a teaching minor, and a BIS concentration.
 A Game Development Certificate is also offered that consists of 15-16 credits that focus on game development and math and also requires a bachelor’s degree in Computer Science to be completed as a pre or co-requisite.